 The title of the first book of the trilogy, "Somebody's Darling," comes from the terribly sad song on my father's scratchy American Heritage recording that had held me spellbound when I was ten.

 DOGS HAVE BEEN A PART OF MY LIFE for as long as I had the ability to properly care for one – which means ever since Doug and I married, in 1982.
 We had a succession of three beloved golden retrievers.
 When Doug retired and we moved to Tennessee in 2013, we were dog-less, but I found a new purpose for my life and plenty of new four-legged friends through volunteering at an animal shelter.

 Now I spend many hours each week walking dogs, driving animal rescue transports, writing an animal advocacy blog, aheartforshelterdogs.com, and bios that I hope will “sell” each shelter dog’s unique appeal to adopters, crafting a newsletter for the shelter, and doing anything I can to make the dogs’ confinement bearable and to get them into their “forever homes.”
 The daily dramas that I witness in the animal shelter, the joyous adoptions and reunions, the heartrending losses, the fun and the laughter, have all inspired me to write a memoir, Ask the Animals: What Shelter Dogs Have Taught Me About Life, Love, and Trust, for which I'm currently seeking a publisher.

-IN THIS THIRD ACT OF MY LIFE, I'm focusing on making sense of it all through my writing; telling compelling stories, true and imagined; and working to bring my books to the readers who I believe will respond warmly to them.
+IN THIS THIRD ACT OF MY LIFE, I'm focusing on making sense of it all through my writing; telling compelling stories, true and imagined; and working to bring my books to the readers who I had in mind when I wrote them.